PaoloTCS/voronoi3/README.md

-# Voronoi3: Semantic Voronoi Tessellation Explorer
+# Voronoi4: Enhanced Semantic Voronoi Tessellation Explorer

-Voronoi3 is an enhanced version of the Semantic Voronoi Tessellation Explorer, building on the foundation of Voronoi2.
+Voronoi4 is an enhanced version of the Semantic Voronoi Tessellation Explorer, building on the foundation of Voronoi3.
 This application creates interactive visualizations of knowledge domains based on semantic relationships.

 ## Features